This post was originally published on the Engagex blog on July 13, 2021.

 According to Insurance Thought Leadership, "The ability to get a quote on a new auto policy or request an endorsement through a mobile app is not only considered highly efficient, but also respectful of the client's time."
 (Insurance Thought Leadership)

 Insurance agencies need to have multiple channels and methods of communication available to their clients and potential clients.

 Are customer insurance review appointments dead in the digital age?

 After all, advances in industry technology wouldn't exist without humans.

-By cultivating these vital, personal interactions, and by embracing advancing technology in the industry, you can create an effective and valuable customer experience that will foster a culture of trust and loyalty with your clients.
+By cultivating these vital, personal interactions and embracing the advancing technology in the industry, you can create a lucrative and valuable customer experience that fosters a culture of trust and loyalty with your clients.